 But for three famous guitarists and their guitars, the stories have a happier ending:

 B.B.
-King named his guitar "Lucille" for the barroom brawl that started a fire in a club where he was playing a gig.
-He rushed out of the bar, then realized he'd left the guitar behind.
-Two men had been fighting over a woman named "Lucille," so he named the guitar (and subsequent guitars) "Lucille."
+King named his guitar "Lucille" for a barroom brawl over a woman named "Lucille."
+A candle sparked a fire, so B.B. rushed out of the bar.
+When he realized he'd left the guitar behind he went back into the burning bar to retrieve it.
+The brawl was caused by two men fighting over a woman named "Lucille," so he named the guitar (and subsequent guitars) "Lucille."

 Read more in the Rolling Stone (May 15, 2015)